 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 Mast cells are found in the perivascular spaces of most tissues and contain pro-inflammatory and vasoactive mediators.
 These mediators are released after IgE receptor cross-linking induced by allergens or other stimuli.
-Mast cell disorders may involve:
+Mast cell disorders may involve either of the following: